 Check out the view from the castle’s garden!
 Rotate the image to see more sights:

 If you join a tour, storytellers wearing medieval clothes will accompany you around the castle, telling its secrets and legends.
 Kids can join a treasure hunting activity guided by the lady of the court.
 You can check the video I showed you earlier.

 The entry is 12 CHF for adults, 25 CHF for families, and 4 CHF for kids 6 to 15 years old.
 They are open during:

 - April to October, Monday to Sunday, 9 a.m. until 6 p.m.

 - November to March, Monday to Sunday, 10 a.m. until 5 p.m.

-Just imagine yourself being at a place where sceneries are the total opposite of that in the city.
-The lush and flowery meadows, the patches of pine trees in them, and the animals grazing – it’s a scene that will absolutely soothe you out of your stress and anxiety, right?
+Just imagine yourself being in a place where the scenery are the total opposite of that in the city.
+The lush and flowery meadows, the patches of pine trees, and the animals grazing – it’s a scene that will absolutely soothe you out of your stress and anxiety, right?